orbbec/OrbbecSDK_v2/examples/5.wrapper.open3d/README.md

 ## Overview

-This example shows how to capture synchronized color and depth frames from an Orbbec camera using the Orbbec SDK and render them in real time with Open3D's visualizer.
+This example shows how to capture synchronized color and depth frames and render them in real time with Open3D's visualizer.

 ### About Open3D
 Open3D is an open-source library designed for 3D data processing.
 It provides: